TimBurg/MA_thesis_markdown/source/07_theory.md

 # Theoretical backgrounds

-First I present the theory needed for the topology optimization used.
+First I present the theory for the topology optimization that was used.
-This includes a brief recapitulation of linear elasticity, compliance minimization and then some elaborations on the topology optimization and it's optimality conditions and the numerics that follow from it.
+This includes a brief recapitulation of linear elasticity and compliance minimization and then a short derivation of the optimality conditionn and the numerics that follow were used to implement it.
-After that the extration of the isosurface is described and the basic remeshing operations are introduced.
+After that the extration of the isosurface, the Radial-basis-function based surface interpolation and the basic remeshing operations are introduced.

 ## Linear elasticity